Sensei00107/insightx/README.md

-# insightx
-End-to-end e-commerce data analytics project using Python (NumPy, Pandas, Matplotlib, Seaborn) — covers data cleaning, EDA, customer segmentation, trend analysis, and Power BI dashboards for visual storytelling.
+A complete data analytics pipeline on an e-commerce dataset.
+Includes data wrangling with Pandas & NumPy, exploratory data analysis, 10+ visualizations using Matplotlib & Seaborn, customer segmentation by age/gender/region, and an interactive Power BI dashboard.
+Built as a portfolio project.